Backblaze/b2-sdk-python/README.release.md

   - `twine upload dist/*`
 - Install using pip and verify that it gets the correct version.
 - Update for dev
-  - Bump the version number
+  - Bump the version number to an odd number (for example: 1.0.2 -> 1.0.3)
   - Add a "not released yet" section in the release history, like: 0.8.4 (not released yet)
   - check in
 - Push to GitHub again.